 We rely on a limited number of equipment suppliers for all our principal manufacturing equipment and spare parts, including our ingot furnaces, squaring machines, wire saws, diffusion furnaces, firing furnaces and screen print machine.
 Our equipment suppliers include Miyamoto Trading Limited, or Miyamoto, GT Solar Incorporated, or GT Solar, Changzhou Huasheng Tianlong Mechanical Co., Ltd or Huasheng Tianlong, NPC Incorporated, or NPC.
 These suppliers have supplied most of our current principal equipment and spare parts, and we will also rely on them to provide a substantial portion of the principal manufacturing equipment and spare parts contemplated in our expansion plan.
-We have entered into contracts with these and other equipment manufacturers to purchase additional equipment from them for our planned expansion of annual solar cell and solar module production capacity to approximately 600 MW each by the end of 2010 and to a fully vertically-integrated solar module production capacity of 1 GW by the end of 2011.
+We have entered into contracts with these and other equipment manufacturers to purchase additional equipment from them for our planned expansion of annual silicon wafer and solar module production capacity to approximately 500 MW each and annual solar cell production capacity to approximately 300 MW by the end of 2010.